dkastanis/DermaCheck/README.md

 * Google API Key Usage:
   - The API key is private and should not be shared publicly.
 It will be valid until July 31st, 2025.
+	-
+* Support:
+  - If you have any questions or need assistance, please contact us at:
+	- Dimitrios Kastanis: dimitrios.kastanis@gmx.at
+	- Bairam Kuliev: kuliev.bairam@gmail.com